Piano Practice Ultimate Guide:

 2. Always warm up before practice

-What does a “warm up” mean when practicing piano?
-Warm up helps your hands and fingers move better and play piano smoothly.
-It’s recommended for every piano player to do it before they practice and perform.
+What’s a “warm-up” in piano practice?
+A warm-up helps your hands and fingers move more fluidly, allowing you to play smoothly.
+It’s recommended for every piano player to do a warm-up before practicing or performing.

 First, stretch and massage your hands and fingers, one by one.
 If you already have some warm-up exercises or methods such as scales and arpeggios, this is the perfect time to do it.